s0md3v/be-a-hacker/README.md

 ## Introduction

-Hacking is the art of using things in unintented ways.
-For example, if a software's trial is about to expire, you might be able to extend it by changing your computer's date to previous week.
+Hacking is the art of using things in unintended ways.
+For example, if a software's trial is about to expire, you might be able to extend it by changing your computer's date to the previous week.
 That's hacking.

 There's no 'one right way' to learn hacking, all ways are right ways.
-That's why, the purpose of this guide is to provide a direction rather than a roadmap.
+That's why the purpose of this guide is to provide a direction rather than a roadmap.
 It may sound preachy/cringy in parts like the first sentence of this paragraph, sorry about that.

 ## Contents
 - [Origin of hacking](https://github.com/s0md3v/be-a-hacker#origin-of-hacking)